 The Company accounts for share-based payments using the fair value method.
 For employees and directors, the fair value of the award is measured, as discussed below, on the grant date.
-For non-employees, fair value is generally valued based on the fair value of the services provided or the fair value of the equity instruments on the measurement date, whichever is more readily determinable and remeasured on each financial reporting date until the service is complete.
+For non-employees, fair value is generally valued based on the fair value of the services provided or the fair value of the equity instruments on the measurement date, whichever is more readily determinable.
+The Company has granted stock options at exercise prices equal to the higher of (i) the closing price of the Company's common stock as reported by Nasdaq or (ii) the closing price of the Company's common stock as reported by the TSX Venture Exchange as determined by the board of directors, with input from management on the date of grant.
 Upon exercise of an option or warrant, the Company issues new shares of common stock out of its authorized shares.